Welcome to my website!

 Hello!

-I am a linguist, and my research has largely centered around the language spoken by the Indigenous Tao/Yami islanders of Orchid Island, southeastern Taiwan.
+I am a linguist and linguistic anthropologist.
+My research has largely centered around the language spoken by the Indigenous Tao/Yami islanders of Orchid Island, southeastern Taiwan, and I have steadily growing interests in the Otomanguean languages of Oaxaca, Mexico, especially spoken by the Mixtec & Zapotec diaspora in the United States.
 I am a PhD Candidate at the University of California, Santa Barbara, where I am a member of the SPArK Phonetics Lab led by Dr. Argyro Katsika and the Language Documentation Lab led by Dr. Marianne Mithun, and I am an assistant director of the OLA (Ortografías en Lenguas Aborígenes) Lab led by Dr. Eric W. Campbell.
 I also regularly teach linguistics courses at the undergraduate level.

 My research spans several different areas of linguistic inquiry.
 Here are a few topics I have worked on to greater detail: